-If you achieve a grade 6 in Science and Maths, you will be able to progress on to A level Biology, Chemistry or Physics.
-A grade 5 will allow you to study BTEC Applied Science.
+- If you achieve a grade 7,7 in combined science and a 7 in Maths, you will be able to progress to an A level in Physics. - A grade 4,4 will allow you to study BTEC Applied Science.

 Science GCSE's will allow you to access for careers in a wide range of professions including Nutrition, Engineering, Midwifery, Nursing, Scientific Research, Medicine, Veterinary Medicine, Dentistry, Pharmacy, Forensics, Patent law, Mathematics and Computing.